 Nest Bedding was established in 2011 and since then has opened numerous stores throughout the USA.
 They have also been successfully extending their business to the online mattress market and are now pretty well-known within the industry.

-We picked All Latex mattress as the best option for stomach sleepers because it meets all of the criteria.
+We picked the latex mattress as the best option for stomach sleepers because it meets all of the criteria.

-The All Latex mattress comes in two options for firmness – Medium and Firm.
-For stomach sleeping, we highly recommend going with their Firm option as that’s the one that’ll provide the best support to your hips.
+The All Latex mattress comes in two options for firmness—medium and firm.
+For stomach sleeping, we highly recommend going with their firm option as it will provide the best support to your hips.

 Both firmness options come with a very similar structure – two layers of latex foam and an organic cotton cover.
 The difference between them is the density of the latex.